 The Turks, tired of this pesky Stephen, invaded Moldavia and defeated Stephen’s army.
 But it was a costly campaign for the Turks, with their troops suffering major losses in the mountains and then falling prey to disease on the way back to Istanbul.

-Once again, Stephen agreed to pay the tax – and reneged.
+Once again, Stephen agreed to pay the tax – and then once again, reneged.

 In 1472 Stephen married one of the last surviving Byzantine princesses.
 The marriage coincided with Stephen’s determination to model himself on the figure of Constantine, who for him embodied the image of the ideal Christian ruler.
 Coinciding with this, he launched a campaign to build a series of fortresses in Moldavia and patronise Orthodox Christian monasticism.

-It is then that the painted and fortified monasteries began to appear.
+It was then that the painted and fortified monasteries began to appear.
 War and religion complemented one another and it proved to be a successful combination.

 In 1475, the Turks, deciding that it was time to occupy and rule Moldavia, invaded the country again – and were defeated.

 Against enormous odds, tiny Moldavia had defeated a colossus.
 Stephen’s reputation as the defender of the faith was secured for posterity.
 The Catholic Christians were impressed, but when Stephen them for assistance, they declined.